-If your network does not use DHCP, you will need to configure your ethernet interfaces using the RS-232 serial I/O port.
+If your network does not use DHCP, you will need to configure your Ethernet interfaces using either the front-panel keypad or the RS-232 serial I/O port.
 The following sections contain brief descriptions on how to do that.